blucardin/SCIE001Math/main.typ

   #figure(
     image("images/changeInTempVsTemp.svg"),
-    caption: [The change in temperature per second predicted by the EBM for a given surface temperature.
-This shows that at $#p(233.73) K, #p(261.26) K, "and" #p(289.29) K$ the change in temperature over time is zero - highlighted by the dashed lines intersecting the zero line.
+    caption: [The change in temperature per second predicted by the EBM at different surface temperatures.
+This shows that at $#p(233.73) K, #p(261.26) K, "and" #p(289.29) K$ the change in temperature over time is zero - highlighted by the dashed lines intersecting the derivative line and zero line.
 See @pythonderivativegraph, for the code to generate this graph.

     ],
   )